Policy Brief

 - Support for businesses and charities through transition to the living wage £20m.

-The proposed Budget measures for 2025 include –
+The Budget measures for 2025 included –

 - Increases in personal tax allowances by 3.6%, for example the single person’s allowance increases from £20,000 to £20,700.